onera/Cassiopee/CPlot/doc2/source/CPlot.rst

     :type A: arrays, pyTree or list of zones
     :param no: position of zone to add in A
     :type no: int
+    :param nob: position of base of zone to add in A
+    :type nob: int
     :param noz: position of zone to add in A
     :type noz: int
     :param a: data to add